TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 !!! success ""

-    **Suggested:** Your news server User name that is used for authentication.
+    **Suggested:** Your news server Username is used for authentication.

 ### ServerX.Password